frappe/erpnext_documentation/user/manual/en/stock/accounting-of-inventory-stock.md

 In this process, for each stock transaction, the system posts relevant accounting entries to sync stock balance and accounting balance.
 This is the default setting in ERPNext for new accounts.
+By default, Perpetual Inventory is enabled in the [Company](/docs/user/manual/en/setting-up/company-setup#23-stock-settings).

 When you buy and receive items, those items are booked as the company’s assets (stock-in-hand).
 When you sell and deliver those items, an